-The aim of this type of teaching is to achieve a balance between head work and manual work, thus enabling sustainable, experimental learning with all the senses.
-In action-oriented teaching, the students must first understand the task in detail and then work out ways to solve it themselves.
+The goal of this teaching approach is to strike a balance between cognitive and hands-on activities, fostering sustainable, experiential learning that engages all the senses.
+In action-centered instruction, students must first comprehend the task thoroughly and then independently devise strategies to resolve it.

-The action-oriented teaching is always divided into certain teaching phases: The explanation of the problem is followed by the definition of the products of action and the formation of working groups.
-In the processing phase, actions are planned, evaluated and coordinated and various, individual solution approaches are tested.
-In the final presentation phase, each working group presents its results and discusses them with the teacher and the other students.
+The action-centered instructional approach follows a specific sequence of teaching phases: Initially, the problem is explained, followed by defining the action outcomes and forming workgroups.
+During the processing phase, actions are planned, evaluated, and coordinated, while multiple individual solution strategies are explored.
+In the concluding presentation phase, each workgroup showcases its results and engages in a discussion with the teacher and other students.

 In summary, the action-centered instructional approach enhances students’ self-initiative and personal accountability.
 It necessitates teamwork, cultivates communicative competence, and fosters interdisciplinary and interconnected learning.
 This method can be effectively applied in various learning activities such as chain exercises, project-based work, reverse dictation, station learning, and collaborative outdoor games, among others.